Helen Walker: 1920–1940: Early life

 Helen Marion Walker was born July 17, 1920, in Worcester, Massachusetts, the daughter of Irish-American parents.
 According to Walker, she grew up "quite poor."
 Her father, who managed a grocery store, died when she was six years old, and she and her two sisters went to live on a farm in Upton, Massachusetts.
 Her mother took a job working in a department store but later suffered a nervous breakdown.

 Walker's initial acting experience came in high school, performing in school plays.
 She won a scholarship to the Erskine School of Dramatics in Boston and completed one semester of studies, but she withdrew after completing her first play, embarrassed by her performance.

 1941–1946: Career beginnings and film

 After dropping out of the Erskine School of Dramatics, Walker began to appear in local stock theater.
 On Broadway, she portrayed Lisa Otis in Jason (1942).
 She married Paramount lawyer Robert Blumofe on November 19, 1942, in Tijuana, Mexico, but the marriage ended in divorce in 1946.

 Walker made her film debut in 1942's Lucky Jordan, a comedy starring Alan Ladd.
-She earned a solid reputation playing leading roles in comedies as what she termed a "reactress," a straight man to comic leads in films such as Brewster's Millions and Murder, He Says, both released in 1945.
+She earned a solid reputation playing leading roles in comedies as what she termed a "reactress,” i.e., a straight man to comic leads in films such as Brewster's Millions and Murder, He Says (both released in 1945).

 According to Yvonne de Carlo, Walker, "the good natured but tough talking starlet," took Gail Russell "under her wing and introduced her to the tranquilizing benefits of vodka" when they were both under contract to Paramount.
 Russell subsequently became an alcoholic.